Fates-List-Archive/apidocs/docs/staff-guide/info.md

 Our bot list rules and requirements can be found [here](https://fateslist.xyz/fates/rules).
 Please read through them before reviewing bots.

+Whoever first adds the bot to this server can claim and check that bot.
+If you need to unclaim however, anyone may check it

 Where possible, test at least 70-100% of all bot commands randomly (*it would be preferable to test all of them but this is time consuming and we want to deal with our queue as well...*).